1 November 2018

-There are over 100 different genera myrmecophytes that can be found across the world’s tropical regions.
+There are over 100 different genera of myrmecophytes that can be found across the world’s tropical regions.

 Like all healthy relationships, myrmecophytes and ants have worked out their balance of give and take.

-Myrmecophytes have structual adaptations to their rhizomes, leaves and stems that provide ants with food and shelter and in return ants assist them with nutrition, defence and seed dispersal.
+Myrmecophytes have structural adaptations to their rhizomes, leaves and stems that provide ants with food and shelter, and in return, ants assist them with nutrition, defence and seed dispersal.

 The adaptations found in myrmecophytes that make this relationship such a success are their domatia, food bodies and extrafloral nectaries.

-One type of the plant family, Rubiaceae, has a particular genus called Myrmecodia.
+One myrmecophytic plant family, Rubiaceae, has a particular genus called Myrmecodia.

 They grow harmlessly on the surface of the tree branches and trunks.
 Their domatia are hollow, tuberous, swollen stems containing many chambers.

 The smooth-walled chambers are used by ants as nurseries for their larvae and pupae, and rough-walled chambers are used for waste disposal.

 - Food bodies are specialised structures comprised of lipids, proteins or glycogen which ants can remove and consume.

 - Extrafloral nectaries provide nectar (but are not flowers) and are commonly found on leaves, stems and twigs.
 These extrafloral nectaries can provide sugar to feed resident ants in myrmecophytes with domatia or can serve to attract ant visitors in plants without domatia.